 In other words, too much protein can increase blood sugar leading to an increase in GKI.
 Most casual keto-ers don’t need to worry too much about their protein intake and some are more sensitive to protein than others.
 Nevertheless, virtually everyone trying to get into deep therapeutic ketosis will need to monitor their protein intake as closely as their carbs.
 GKI tracking can be an enormous help in finding the right individual amount of protein to consume.

 Those of us committed to fueling our body with fat via ketosis rather than glucose will notice that it works.
 That is, after intense exercise, blood ketones are usually lower because they’ve been used for energy.
-Lower blood ketones leads to a lower overall GKI but it will return to normal a couple of hours after exercise.
+Lower blood ketones leads to a lower higher GKI which is another way GKI can provide more data than testing ketones alone.

 Even my mega chillax morning yoga practice usually lowers my blood ketones by .2-.5 mmol/L and increases my blood glucose by 5-10 ml/dL despite my not consuming any food.